Spring Garden Revival

 Prospect Heights features a diverse range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown Area: Older lawns (50-70 years) with compacted Drummer silty clay loam, poor drainage, and mature tree canopy slowing thatch decomposition.
+• Historic Downtown Area: Older lawns (50-70 years) on compacted Drummer silty clay loam, high tree canopy, slow thatch decomposition, frequent water ponding.

-- Rob Roy Country Club Village: Moderately established lawns (1980s-2000s), Kentucky bluegrass dominant, some tall fescue in common areas, variable compaction from past construction.
+• Rob Roy Country Club Village: Moderately established lawns, Kentucky bluegrass dominant, some tall fescue in common areas, HOA-managed maintenance, irrigation promoting rapid growth.

-- Willow Heights: Newer developments with minimal tree cover, full sun exposure, rapid grass growth, and compaction from recent construction.
+• Willow Heights: Newer developments, minimal tree cover, full sun exposure, rapid grass growth, compaction from recent construction.

-- Old Willow Road Corridor: Proximity to wetlands and streams, requiring buffer zone compliance and frequent waterlogging in spring.
+• Old Willow Road Corridor: Proximity to wetlands and forest preserves, buffer zone regulations, seasonal flooding, fine fescue in shaded areas.

 Prospect Heights Municipal Ordinances for Landscaping Operations & Equipment Use